ZeroSync/ZeroSync/docs/roadmap.md

 Implement a chain proof that mimics the ["assumevalid" option of Bitcoin Core](https://bitcoincore.org/en/2017/03/08/release-0.14.0/#assumed-valid-blocks).
 It parses the blocks and its transactions, validates the chain's work, its chain of hashes, and correctly manages the UTXO set.
 It also validates the coin supply, the transaction amounts, and fees.
 It verifies mostly everything except for the signatures.
 (More precisely: it verifies no witness data.)

-- ✅ Parse blocks, headers, and transactions
+- ✅ Parse headers, transactions, and blocks
 - ✅ Verify the chain of hashes (block hash, previous block hash, Merkle root, TXIDs)
-- ✅ Verify the chain's work (proof-of-work and difficulty adjustment)
+- ✅ Verify the work in the chain (proof-of-work, median time, and difficulty adjustment)
 - ✅ Verify the UTXO set (Utreexo accumulator and a "bridge node" to provide the inclusion proofs)
 - 👷‍♂️ Chain of proofs with recursive STARKs: Verify the previous chain proof in the current chain proof